Group A streptococcal

 After being in bed so long it was so liberating to stand and sit and to be on the same level as other people.
 It is slow progress but I am so lucky to have the support of my family and wonderful friends.
 John has had to take on all the domestic chores and I am teaching him how to cook.

 I have to continue with many visits to hospital for physiotherapy, occupational therapy, the hand clinic and prosthetics.

 But having come through this battle, I am now determined to do something to help, so am working with MRF to help raise awareness and money so that others do not have to go through the same ordeal.

-Do join Christine at the latest of her craft fair in support of MRF at the Swan, 17 High Street, Thornbury on 23 March between 10am - 3pm.
+Do join Christine at the latest of her craft fairs in support of MRF at the Swan, 17 High Street, Thornbury on 22 November 2014 between 10am - 3pm.
 Free entry to all.